elpahlevi/go-restapi-boilerplate/README.md

 ## Simple REST-API Boilerplate

 This is a simple implementation of REST-API using Golang and several packages (Echo and GORM).
 By default, I use PostgreSQL database from Docker Images.
 There are two ways to run this app, using Docker or run manually on your system.
-If Docker is available into your system, use a Docker instead.
+I suggest to use Docker if possible.

 ### 1. Docker
 - Go to directory folder and type: